TJ Friedl Preview, Player Props: Reds vs. Mariners

-TJ Friedl, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds against the Seattle Mariners, with Bryce Miller on the hill, September 5 at 6:40 PM ET.
+On Wednesday, TJ Friedl (hitting .194 in his past 10 games) and the Cincinnati Reds play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 6:40 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Mariners.
+He had a hitless performance in his last game (0-for-2) against the Mariners.

 TJ Friedl Game Info & Props vs. the Mariners